The RCN wants to find out your views as part of a review of our membership categories and subscription plans.

 The nursing landscape is becoming increasingly complex: There are no longer standard job titles or clear-cut distinction between nursing roles.
 All this makes it harder to apply our current membership categories and to resolve practical questions of whether individuals are eligible to join the RCN and on which payment plan.
 For example, in England we now have trainee nursing associates in the nursing support worker category paying £98 a year where nurse apprentices are in the student category paying £10 a year.

 Workforce changes: The number of registered nurses is falling.
-There are tends of thousands of nursing vacancies across the UK.
+There are tens of thousands of nursing vacancies across the UK.
 Meanwhile, the number of registered nursing associates in England is set to increase over the next few years, health care support worker numbers are increasing and the working pattern of members is changing.
 There are limits as to how far our current model can stretch if we are to continue to provide the standard of support and services we do today.

 - Do you recognise the challenges above?
 If so how do they affect you?